 - 127-mile canal trip: https://britishadventurer.com/2015/06/09/127-miles-on-a-kick-scooter-not-as-mad-as-it-sounds/

-It took me a long time to write this guide, drawing together all my research.
+Writing this guide took me a long time, drawing together all my research.
 If you’d like to say thanks, you can buy me a coffee!
 I use the money to pay for the hosting and domain to keep this site going.